djsudduth/keep-it-markdown/README.md

 ## Apple Notes Use
 KIM can now export markdown files in a compatible format for Apple Notes import (OS versions 26.x).
 Apple Notes has issues importing markdown with media files unless the markdown and media are wrapped in a folder.
 A new switch has been added (`-an`) to export in this special format.
 You must then use the "Import Markdown..." menu option in Apple Notes to import them successfully.
 From Apple Notes select the KIM export folder instead of the markdown file to get the media imported.
 All media (photos, audio, etc) types should import.
 Markdown titles are added to each markdown file so Apple Notes will be named correctly.
 See the `APPLE-NOTES.md` file for more information.
 **NOTE:** media import notes will end up in the current Apple Notes folder you have open in the UI whereas plain markdown files without media will end up in the "Imported Notes" folder - notes are split across both folders (odd behavior, but that's how it works).
 Formatted text in Keep notes will not transfer - only plain text.
+Also, markdown links between Keep notes will convert to the Apple double `>>` link format (however, Apple import will not automatically link imported notes together)

 ## Notion Use
 KIM markdown exports will now import into Notion successfully (version 0.7.0+).
 Notion requires the markdown files to be wrapped as a ZIP file first to import media successfully (the zip file will appear in the markdown output folder in the `notion` folder).
 Notion ties underlying ids to any cross-linked notes so that there is no automated cross-linking when importing.
 Also, tags are not supported in Notion so Keep labels will just be text hashtags within the note which are searchable.
 See `NOTION.md` for more information.